lgelderloos/cds_ads/README.md

 This directory contains code associated with the ACL 2020 short paper ["Learning to understand child directed and adult directed speech"](https://www.aclweb.org/anthology/2020.acl-main.1/).

 July 5th 2020: Code is released but in need of cleaning; in particular regarding file paths.
-It is released now, so that interested ACL 2020 attendees can inspect it.
-A clean and more complete repository will be up by the end of this week.

 ## Data